localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 s = self._connect_smtp(config.smtp_host, config.smtp_user, config.smtp_pass)
 s.sendmail()
 ```
+On below image you can see the UI of the mailhog extension, displaying the email which is sent when signing up for an account.
 {{< img-simple src="localstack-mailhog-extension.png" alt="LocalStack Mailhog extension">}}

 ## How do we use LocalStack in CI?